relayprotocol/relay-gasless-examples/4337-gasless/README.md

 Step 4: Submit to Relay /execute
   - Encode EntryPoint.handleOps([signedUserOp], beneficiary)
-  - POST to /execute with subsidizeFees: true
+  - POST to /execute with executionKind: rawCalls and the requestId from the quote
+  - executionOptions: subsidizeFees: true, referrer: <your-app>

 Step 5: Poll for completion
   - GET /intents/status/v3 until the cross-chain bridge completes